Skip over main navigation

 Call-in Helpline

-In addition to the pre-booked appointments on our Advice Line and Tribunal Helpline, we offer a free* call-in helpline every Friday providing legally-based advice and support.
+In addition to the pre-booked appointments on our Advice Line and Tribunal Helpline, we offer a free* call-in helpline every Tuesday, Wednesday and Thursday providing legally-based advice and support.

 If you’re thinking of getting in touch with this service, please take some time to read the information on this page to learn more about how we can support you.